roryogorman/Crafts-by-Ainhoa/README.md

 - The Navigation Bar ('Nav') sits atop this page.
 Contained in this bar, from left-to-right, are:
     - a.
 The site's logo
     - b.
 Links to the other pages in the site i.e. Gallery and Shop.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - c.
-A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
 #### Hero Image Section:
 - The Headline Section contains a Hero Image which will be a stock image of crochet work.
 In consultation with the subject owner of the site, she feels that this reflects how she crafts.
 #### About Me Section:
 - This section has a brief introduction to the owner of the site, a background & also outlines her products.
-A "Shop Now" button will sit here linking through to the Shop page
+A 'Shop Now' button will sit here linking through to the Shop page
 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
     - b.
-A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
     - c.
 Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
 For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

 #### 2. The Gallery Page
 This page is divided into 3 parts:
 #### The Navigation Bar:
-- The Navigation Bar ("Nav") sits atop this page.
+- The Navigation Bar ('Nav') sits atop this page.
 Contained in this bar, from left-to-right, are:
     - a.
 The site's logo
     - b.
 Links to the other pages in the site i.e. Home and Shop.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - c.
-A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
 #### Carousel
 - This section contains a carousel of images of crafts that have been made - this gives the user a visual representation of the products.
-- A "Shop Now" button will sit here linking through to the Shop page
+- A 'Shop Now' button will sit here linking through to the Shop page
 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
     - b.
-A "Join/Sign In" button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
     - c.
 Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
 For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

 #### 3. The Shop Page
 This page is divided into 5 parts:
 #### The Navigation Bar:
-- The Navigation Bar ("Nav") sits atop this page.
+- The Navigation Bar ('Nav') sits atop this page.
 Contained in this bar, from left-to-right, are:
     - a.
 The site's logo
     - b.
-Links to the other pages in the site i.e. Home and "Gallery".
+Links to the other pages in the site i.e. Home and Gallery.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - c.
 A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
 #### Price List per Product
 - This is a table listing the prices for each product currently for sale.
 It will be broken down into category (e.g. Crochet, Knitwear, Cross-stitch, etc) and the type of product (e.g. Blanket, scarf, stitch-work, etc)